SQL Queries (.nornsql)

 Custom Adapters

-If you need a database Norn does not support out of the box, or a custom auth/runtime path, add an optional norn.adapters.json file and point your connection at that custom adapter ID.
+If you need a database Norn does not support out of the box, or a custom auth/runtime path, add a custom adapter under sql.adapters and point your connection at that custom adapter ID.

 {